When a practical prank goes very, very wrong.

 – Tell him Spin – said Mexico.

-- We’ve heard it from Marlboro.
-Poor bastard.
+– We’ve heard it from Marlboro.
+He was a poor bastard.
 Smoking killed him.
 Helped those filthy monsters catch him.
-Anyways he told us that two blokes about your age did the whole thing.
+Anyways, he told us that two boys about your age did the whole thing.
 Story goes like this.
 These two guys, best friends or something, were proper pranksters.
 They did big and crazy stuff every year for April’s Fool.
-So last year one of them, went by the name of Karl, came up with the idea to lie to everybody he’s dead.
+So two winters past one of them, think he was called Karl, came up with the idea to lie to everybody he’s dead.
 Stupid right?
 He called his best buddy Mike and told him to start writing condolences on his Facebook page, making everyone believe he died.
 They even made a dozen obituaries with a picture, year of birth and death and all.
-Get this - Karl’s parents were away for a week, some rich holiday on some island.
+Karl’s parents were supposedly away for a week, some rich holiday, somewhere.
 So perfect timing for the prank ey?
-After the preparations were made Karl was not to go out for a week, talk to anybody, open the door, and answer the phone.
-And after the week had passed, the ultimate prank would begin – he would go out, go to school, just smiling and saying “hi” to everybody freaking the hell out of them.
+After the preparations were made, Karl was not to go out for a weekend, talk to anybody, open the door, and answer the phone.
+And after the weekend had passed, the ultimate prank would begin – he would go out, go to school, just smiling and saying “hi” to everybody freaking the hell out of them.
 Kids stuff.
 Unfortunately before the prank the little brat got unlucky.
 Bad joke turned on him; he slipped in the shower and broke his neck.
 Died on spot.
 His friend Mike was devastated.
 The little geek that he was, he had an even crazier idea then Karl’s.
 One year he worked on some secret project, down in his basement, not telling anyone.
-So a day before this year’s April the 1st dear old Mike goes to resurrect his dead friend, making his most wished prank to come true.
+So a day before this year’s April the 1st dear old Mike goes to resurrect his dead friend, making his most wished prank come true.
 Really true.
 Only that the dead kid turns out to be a zombie.
 For one night the infection spreads like a bloody cancer.
 Mike goes down first.
 After that a chain reaction.
 The whole state in one week.
 Zombies.
-If you ask me, no one would have ever imagined that the Zombie Apocalypse can start with a silly thing like that.
-Kids should be playn’ outside not building Frankenstein’s machine.
+If you ask me, no one would have ever imagined that the Zombie Apocalypse would start with a silly thing like that.

 – I still think its rubbish this story.
 Marlboro was nuts.
 I say it’s the government testing us.
 See who survives, then take them in and make tests on them to create a stronger human being.